cmuparlay/pbbsbench/docs/index.md

 The following are not required, but will give better performance

 - jemalloc  (only gives slight performance improvement)
-- 20+ cores (the more cores the faster
+- 20+ cores (the more cores the faster)
 - numactl installed (if this is not installed you need to run "./runall -nonuma")

 ### Running the benchmarks

-The command `./runall` will run all the benchmarks reported but will take a couple hours.
+The command `./runall` will compile and run all the benchmarks reported but will take a couple hours.
 For a faster run, try:

 ```
   ./runall -par -small
 ```

-This only runs the parallel benchmarks, which run much faster, and on significantly smaller input data (an order of magnitude smaller for some benchmarks).
+This only compiles and runs the parallel benchmarks, which run much faster, and on significantly smaller input data (an order of magnitude smaller for some benchmarks).
 This runs in 12 minutes on a 20 core (40 hyperthread) machine.